Contributor: Danielle E. Wehn, PA-C

 It’s important to track when spotting is happening and any other symptoms to share with your clinician.

 You can make a few notes in a calendar on your phone or in a planner.
-Write down if you notice any major changes in the bleeding pattern or if the spotting is associated with symptoms that impact your life.
+Write down if you notice any major changes in the bleeding pattern or if the spotting is associated with symptoms that affect your daily life.

 Also, if this irregular bleeding is associated with other symptoms, such as easy bruising, dizziness, fever, abnormal vaginal discharge or abdominal/pelvic pain, let your clinician know.

 Your clinician may perform a pelvic exam, obtain cultures or order blood tests or imaging to take a closer look.
-He or she may also change your medication.
+They may also change your medication.